keelan-krinsky/University-Notes.-/Notes/MCBG 2036/test.md

 ### Robosomes.

 ### Cell enveope.
-contains the outer membrane(where present) the cell wall and the cell membrane
+contains the outer membrane(where present) the cell wall and the cell memberane

 ### External
 Appendages. ...?

 ### Internal membrane system.

 ## Gram staining.
-The gram cell is able to differentiate between two major structure types based on their ability to maintain the primary stain in the presence of the de-coloriser.
+The gram cell is able to differentate between two major structure types based on their ability to maintan the porimary stain in the presence of the de-colorisor.
 Gram staining is bar far the most important staining in bacteriology. staining is also related to differences in the lipids.

 ### Process
  #.
 Crystal violet.
  #.
 Grams iodine.
 (Helps crystal violet to stick to the cell wall. )
- #. alcohol (decolorize), gram negative cells are decolorised, gram positive cells are not.
+ #. alcohol (decolorize), gram nevative cells are decolorised, gram positive cellsa re not.
  #.
 Safranin (red due
  )

- Gram positive have red on purple so remain purple, gram negative have red on colorless so become red/pink.
+ Gram positive have red on pruple so remain purple, gram negative have red on colorless so becone red/pink.

  (Copy image)

- NOTE: If decolored too intensely any cell will lose its color.
+ NOTE: If decolored too intesly any cell will lose its color.

- NOTE: Acetone in involved in eyes dissolving.
+ NOTE: Acetone in involved in eyes dissolvings.

 ### Posive

 Copy from slides.

 #### Cell wall
-Thick homogeneous cell wall containing 50\% peptidoglycan by dry weight.
+Thick homogenous cell wall containins 50\% peptidoglycan by dry weight.
 The peptidoglycan is about $20-80nm$ thick.

 ##### Periplasmic space
-A area in between the cell wall and cell membrane it is distinct (although so thin that it can often be hard to make out.).
+A area inbetween the cell wall and cell membrane it is distinct (although so thin that it can often be hard to make out.).

-NOTE: The cell wall is the combination of the PG layer and the periplasmic space.
+NOTE: The cell wall is the combination of the PG layer and the periplamic space.

-NOTE: Try to draw structures with some sense of relative scale, ie the cell wall must be larger.
+NOTE: Try to draw strucutres with som sendse of relative scale, ie the cell wall must be larger.

 \textbf{Copy image of cell wall from slides.}

 ##### Function
-Maintains the cell integrity against osmotic pressure and maintains the cell shape. cytoskeletal elements are a large part of it, but the peptidoglycan is also significant, and if it is removed the bacteria will usually become spherical
+Mantains the cell integrity against osmotic pressure and maintains the cell shape. cytoskeletal elements are a large part of it, but the peptidoglycan is also siginficant, and if it is rremoved the bacteria will usually become spherical

 ##### Techoic acids.
-(referred to as ? techoic acids),
+(refferd to as ? techoic acids),
-Techoic acids make up a significant proportion of the cell wall.
-They are covalently attached to the peptidoglycan, which has a mesh-like structure.
-Techoic acids fill (almost all) of the void spaces in this mesh extending all the way to the outside of the layer.
+TEchoic acids make up a signinfcant proportion of the cell wall.
+They are covalently attatched to the peptifoglycan, which has a meshlike structure.
+Techoic acids fill (alomst all) of the void spaces in this mesh extending all the way to the outside of the layer.

-Lipotechoic acids are embedded in the membrane at one end and the peptidogycan layer at the other. forming a stabilizing link.
+Lipotechoic acids are imbedded in the membrne at one end and the peptidogycan layer at the other. forming a stabalising link.

 ###### Functions
-help to maintain the structure of the cell wall.
-And confer an overall negative charge (to gram positive bacteria).
+help to maintain the stucture of the cell wall.
+And confer an overall negative charage (to gram positive bacteria).

 The acids are also antigenic, (which benefits the host not the bacterium)